Canoe Trip Tips

-- Add gloves, stocking cap, long underwear and an extra sweater for spring or fall trips
+- Add gloves, a stocking cap, long underwear, and an extra sweater for spring or fall trips

-- Pack toilet articles and towel for use at our base camp
+- Pack toilet articles and towels for use at our base camp

 - If using your own sleeping bag, keep it on top so you don’t have to carry your whole pack up to the lodge

 - Don’t forget clean clothes and a towel for your trip home

 - Please leave your radios, walkmans, guns, fireworks, flares, and large knives at home